Incongruent Positivity: When Miscalibrated Positivity Undermines Online Supportive Conversations: Methodology

 \paragraph{Weak supervision labeling for fine-tuned responses} To multilabel the responses generated by a fine-tuned model on weak and strong emotions.
 First, we split the gold standard dataset in table ~\ref{tab:dataset_stats} into training and testing sets using iterative stratification (80\% training and 20\% testing).
 The experiment includes a set of different models covering Instruct \texttt{LLM Mistral-7B-Instruct-v0.1} for multi-label classification using QLoRA with a custom classification head.
 Along with that, we provide a comparison with baseline models, SVM, LR, and Bilstm.

 Then, we used an ensemble of the two best-performing models, MentalBERT and DeBERTa, to predict the labels of responses generated by the fine-tuned models on both weak and strong emotion datasets.
 Thus, we use the multi-label classification setting where each output node predicts the probability of a label independently using a sigmoid activation.
 Also, we apply a fixed threshold of 0.5 to convert these probabilities into binary decisions.
 Threshold tuning addresses the limitation of imbalanced labels by assigning optimized, per-label thresholds (for example, lower values for rare labels) based on validation performance.
 This strategy enhances classification metrics, particularly the macro-averaged F1 score, by balancing precision and recall for each label.
 In our implementation, we applied per-class threshold tuning to enhance the model's ability to detect underrepresented classes such as Dismissive and Unrealistic.
 The \texttt{DeBERTa/MentalBERT} and Ensemble comparison shows a significant difference with $p < .05$ (details of models and McNemar tests provided in Appendix~\ref{app:weaktrainingMacnamer}).
+Moreover, Appendix~\ref{app:detail_error} reports label-wise false positive and false negative rates for these models.
+The ensemble model stands out for its balanced error profile, avoiding the over-prediction seen in DeBERTa and BERT (FPR = 1.000 for Minimizing and None) and keeping lower false positive rates for Dismissive and Unrealistic.
+Overall, the ensemble offers the most reliable performance across labels.